-- Visually inspect the front and side cowl latches for tightness.
-Tighten if necessary. - Visually inspect the fuel and oil systems for deterioration or leaks. - Visually check steering link rod fasteners for wear.
-Lubricate all components (refer to the Installation Manual for lubrication specifications).
-Check all attachment hardware for proper torque tightness. - Inspect the water separating fuel filter for water or contaminants.
-Replace if necessary - Lubricate all lubrication points. - Lubricate entire length of drive shaft with Extreme Grease. - Lubricate splines on the propeller shaft. - Check the level and condition of the gearcase lubricant. - Inspect the battery. - Check the corrosion control anodes.
-Replace if over 50% corroded. - Check the tightness of all bolts, nut, and other fasteners. - Lubricate the starter motor shaft with a light machine oil or silicone spray.
-Do not overlubricate. - Spray the powerhead and all external, unpainted metal surfaces (except anodes) with Corrosion Guard. - Inspect all belts, pulleys, and idler pulleys for deterioration.
+- Replace the spark plugs. - Inspect the front and side cowl latches for tightness.
+Tighten if necessary. - Inspect the fuel and oil systems for deterioration or leaks. - Check the steering link rod fasteners for wear.
+Check all attachment hardware for proper tightness. - Inspect the water-separating fuel filter for water or contaminants.
+Replace if necessary.

+- Lubricate all components listed in Lubrication Points. - Lubricate the splines on the propeller shaft. - Check the level and condition of the gearcase lubricant.

+- · Inspect the battery. - Check the corrosion control anodes.
+Check more frequently when operating in saltwater.
+Refer to Corrosion Control Anode. - Check the tightness of all bolts, nut, and other fasteners. - Lubricate the starter motor shaft with a light machine oil or silicone spray.
+Do not overlubricate. - Spray the powerhead and all external, unpainted metal surfaces (except anodes) with Corrosion Guard.

-- Check fuel pressure. - Remove engine deposits with Power Tune Engine Cleaner.
+- Inspect all belts, pulleys, and idler pulleys for deterioration. - · Check the fuel pressure. - Remove engine deposits with Power Tune Engine Cleaner.